grafana/k6-docs/src/data/markdown/translated-guides/en/01 Getting started/04 Results Output.md

 ### Change time units and summary stats

-To configure the aggregated metrics in and end-of-test summary, use the [`--summary-trend-stats`](https://k6.io/docs/using-k6/k6-options/reference#summary-trend-stats) option.
+To configure the aggregated metrics in an end-of-test summary, use the [`--summary-trend-stats`](https://k6.io/docs/using-k6/k6-options/reference#summary-trend-stats) option.
-For example, you might need preciser p-values.
+For example, you might need more precise p-values.
 This command limits the stats to only p99 and p99.9 values.

 ```sh
 k6 run --summary-trend-stats="med,p(95),p(99.9)" ./script.js
 ```

-To change the unit of time that the test results show, use the [`--summary-time-unit`](/using-k6/k6-options/reference#summary-time-unit) option.
+To change the unit of time, use the [`--summary-time-unit`](/using-k6/k6-options/reference#summary-time-unit) option.
-For example, you might need preciser units of time.
-This command displays the end-of-test values in milliseconds:
+For example, this command displays the end-of-test values in milliseconds instead of seconds:

 ```sh
 k6 run --summary-time-unit="ms" ./script.js
 ```

-Putting these options together, this command creates a more compact summary, with preciser p-values and time units.
+Putting these options together, this command creates a more compact summary, with more precise p-values and time units.
 Use the tab to compare the configured output with the default output.

 ```sh